-The District does not provide post retirement health benefit for its employees.
+The District does not provide post employment health benefits for its retired employees.

 NOTE 7.
 RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.